gonjure

 Why a wizard cares

-The shape of the spell
+Shape of the spell

 The canonical rhythm is Add before you go, Done as you return, Wait when you must:

-• Done with defer. defer wg.Done() at the top of the goroutine survives panics, early returns, and your own forgetfulness.
+• Done with defer. defer wg.Done() at the top of the goroutine survives panics, early returns and your own forgetfulness.

 • Don't reuse without care.
-A WaitGroup may be reused once Wait returns, but only if you're certain no apprentice from the previous round is still about to call Done.
+A WaitGroup may be reused once Wait returns but only if you're certain no apprentice from the previous round is still about to call Done.
 When in doubt, allocate a fresh one.

 • Wait() is not a deadline.
 If even one apprentice never calls Done, the wizard waits forever.
-Combine with timeouts or contexts in long-lived programs.

 Reagents required: sync, already in your standard pouch.
-No newt eyes.